nittin-cz/xperience-by-kentico-aira-unified/README.md

 ### Quick Start

-1. Add the Aira Unified configuration to your `appsettings.json`.
+1. To activate the communication of the Aira Unified app add the Aira Unified configuration to your `appsettings.json`.
 The minimal required configuration is:

 ```json
 "AiraUnifiedOptions": {